emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 *Repo-grep* is designed to enhance developer productivity by providing instant, seamless search with minimal setup—helping engineers work more efficiently, navigate large codebases with ease, and stay focused on writing high-quality code.
 Core features include:

+- **Instant search with one keystroke:**
+  Press a key (like `F12`) and instantly search for the symbol under your cursor — no prompts, no friction.

 - **Automatic project root detection:**
   *Repo-grep* automatically locates your project root using Git or SVN.
 For larger setups with multiple repositories, use *repo-grep-multi* to search all of them from a shared parent directory.